ferdesande/hexagonal-architecture-example-ktn-sb/README.md

 The JSON OpenAPI specification can be found [here](http://localhost:8080/v3/api-docs)

 The Gradle task ``generateOpenApiDocs`` can be run in order to generate the documents.
+If the documentation is not generated after re-run the app.
+Call the Gradle task after the build.

 ### Docker